School Trips to France for Cross Curricular Studies

 The Normandy American Cemetery and Memorial covers 172.5 acres and contains the graves of 9,387 military dead, most of whom lost their lives in the D-Day landings and ensuing operations.
 The memorial, set around a bronze statue, shows maps and narratives of the military operations.
 Visitors’ centre staff are available to answer students’ questions.

 This Memorial helps students study our shared past and introduces emotion and memory, using dynamic and diverse educational activities.
 It is possible to book a guide (at a supplement) to accompany the group on their coach to see the battlefield.
-Optional workbooks and workshops are also available.
 A 360 degree 17 minute film to promote an understanding of our common European History opens on the 6th June 2019 to mark the 75th anniversary of the D Day Landings and the Battle of Normandy.

 Enjoy unsurpassed views of the Eiffel Tower and the iconic Parisian skyline from the Observatory on the 56th floor of the Montparnasse Tower.
 Students can explore the city’s layout and beautiful architecture.
 In addition to the amazing panoramic views, there are educational displays, a VR Time Travel Experience, a 360° Café and a shop.
 Head up to the roof terrace for an even higher vantage point!
 A free Magnicity web app offers an immersive city experience.